Parole Board of Canada: Authority

 An independent administrative tribunal, the Board has the exclusive authority under the Corrections and Conditional Release Act to grant, deny, cancel, terminate or revoke day parole and full parole.
 In addition, the Board is responsible for making decisions to grant, deny and revoke pardons under the Criminal Records Act and the Criminal Code.

-The head of the PBC is a Chairperson who reports to Parliament through the Minister of Public Safety.
+The head of the PBC is a Chairperson who reports to Parliament through the Minister of Public Safety, Democratic Institutions and Intergovernmental Affairs.
 As an independent agency, the Minister does not direct the operations of the PBC.
 The annual budget of the PBC is $43 million and the headquarters are located in Ottawa, Ontario with regional offices in Moncton, New Brunswick, Montreal, Quebec, Kingston, Ontario, Saskatoon, Saskatchewan, Abbotsford, British Columbia and Edmonton, Alberta.

 Under the Corrections and Conditional Release Act, which governs federal corrections, provinces and territories may establish their own parole boards for offenders sentenced to a term of incarceration of less than two years.
 Only three provinces now have their own parole boards: Ontario, Alberta and Quebec.

 Parole is an option available to most offenders.
 The offender will have to spend a prescribed amount of time in custody, depending on the offence.
 For the vast majority of offences, that period is one third of the total sentence imposed.

 Parole is not automatic.
 The parole board must consider, first and foremost, the protection of the public.
 Secondary considerations are reintegration, rehabilitation and compassion.
 When life sentences are imposed, eligibility for parole is 25 years in first-degree murder cases, between 10 and 25 years in second-degree murder cases, and 7 years for other life sentences or indeterminate sentences.
 Any person released on parole from a life sentence or an indeterminate sentence must remain on parole and be subject to parole conditions of the board for the remainder of the offender's life.

-Individuals convicted of multiple murder may be given consecutive parole ineligibility periods thus extending their parole ineligibility period beyond 25 years.
-In rare cases this ineligibility for parole may extend beyond a normal life span, meaning, in de facto terms, a sentence of life-without-parole.

 For a reflection on the work of a Member of the Parole Board see Lubomyr Luciuk's article in The Toronto Star, "Making parole decisions is one tough job," 23 June 2016.